 For Gel, AGM, OPzS and other lead batteries, DVCC can be used without any problem.
 The same is true for Victron Energy lithium batteries with the VE.Bus BMS, the Lynx Ion + Shunt BMS or the Lynx Ion BMS.
+DVCC is forced-enabled for the Lynx Smart BMS.
 DVCC is the preferred operating mode for Redflow ZBM2/ZCell batteries using the Redflow CANBus BMS.